open-telemetry/opentelemetry-collector-contrib/pkg/oteltransformationlanguage/CONTRIBUTING.md

 ## New Functions

 All new functions must be added via a new file.
 Function files must start with `func_`.
-Functions that are usable for any underlying telemetry must be placed in `functions/ottlcommon`.
-Functions that are specific to otel must be placed in `functions/ottlotel`.
+Functions must be placed in `ottlfuncs`.

 Unit tests must be added for all new functions.
 Unit test files must start with `func_` and end in `_test`.
 Unit tests must be placed in the same directory as the function.
 Functions that are not specific to a pipeline should be tested independently of any specific pipeline.
 Functions that are specific to a pipeline should be tests against that pipeline.